osipov/district-insurance-sample/README.md

 The following instructions will help you run the demo in a [Docker Machine](https://github.com/osipov/district-insurance-sample/blob/master/README.md#option-1-local-docker-machine).
 You can also use IBM DevOps or an interactive deployment to IBM Container Service from your command line.

 Option 1.
-Local Docker Machine
+Docker or Docker Machine
 --------------------

 If you don't have Docker Machine installed, you can find out how to install one here: https://docs.docker.com/machine/#installation